TRANSMISSIBLE VENERAL TUMOR

 Strangely, the tumor cells are not the patient’s own cells transformed into cancer cells.
 This is not a matter of a virus being transmitted which causes normal cells to become cancerous.
 The TVT is actually a tumor that grafts itself from one dog's body onto another dog's body.
 Unlike the host's normal cells, TVT cells have a completely different number of chromosomes and do not originate from the host at all.
 Developing a TVT might analogous to getting bitten by a mosquito and the few mosquito cells left behind actually trying to grow a new mosquito on one’s body.

 In this cell sample, the small round cells are red blood cells.
 The large blue-purple cells are TVT cells.

 Diagnosis is made either by biopsy (taking a small piece of tumor tissue for analysis) or by cytology (obtaining a smear of the tumor’s cells and looking at it under a microscope as shown above).
-The tumor is classified as a “Round Cell Tumor."
-Biopsy samples are more accurate whereas a smear exam might only indicate that the growth in question is a Round Cell Tumor such as the Mast Cell Tumor and Lymphoma.
+The TVT is one of several tumors classified as a "Round Cell Tumor."
+Biopsy samples are more accurate whereas a smear exam might only indicate that the growth in question is a Round Cell Tumor without being more specific.

 Treatment of the Transmissible Venereal Tumor is straightforward and generally very rewarding: